leon3s/ntex-rest-api-example/readme.md

 # Rest Api In Rust

-Hey, today i wanted to share my knowledge on how i write Rest API in Rust.
+Hey, today i wanted to share my knowledge on how i write Rest API in Rust.<br />
+It's may be easier than you think !

 Before starting make sure you have [rust](https://www.rust-lang.org) installed.